As you know the new Star Wars: Rise of the Resistance is opening tomorrow in…

 The Virtual Queue really does have many advantages and it’s the best system for the current state of the attraction.
 If you aren’t a fan of the Virtual Queue, you’re going to have to bear it some time longer.

-We expect crowds to continue to pick up during the holiday season and then drop off in early 2021, and for the foreseeable future after that.
-Even so, the people that do come to Disney World will come to see Rise of the Resistance.
+We expect crowds to continue to keep increasing once the 50th anniversary arrives, and through the holiday season.
+It might drop some in early 2022, but next year will still be extremely busy for the foreseeable future and the people that come to Disney World will come to see Rise of the Resistance.

 There is even a rumor that Disney will be introducing more rides to the Virtual Queue system, so that would seem like an even larger plan for boarding passes.
 That means it isn’t going away from Star Wars: Rise of the Resistance either.